intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/serving/README.md

 ## FAQ
 * Java heap space - If Cluster Serving ends by raising error `Java heap space`, try increase spark driver memory in `spark:driver_memory` of `config.yaml`.
 * OutOfMemory (TensorFlow model) - If Cluster Serving (when running TensorFlow model) ends by raising error `OutOfMemory`, try reduce core number in `spark:master:local[core_number]` (in local mode) and `spark:executor_cores` (in distributed mode).
 The reason why TensorFlow needs different configuration is that the model preparing step is different from others.
-* core dumped (OpenVINO model) - If Cluster Serving (when running OpenVINO model) ends by `core dumped`, try another machine may help (The error cause has not been confirmed yet)
+* core dumped (OpenVINO model) - If Cluster Serving (when running OpenVINO model) ends by `core dumped`, try another machine may help (The error cause has not been confirmed yet).